 - An LGO Internship incorporating Civil Engineering content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.

-Students doing the supply chain track take analytics and optimization courses and complete an internship in a supply chain or data analysis project.
+The supply chain track focuses on analytics and optimization courses and complete an internship in a supply chain or data analysis project.
 Required courses to complete the track are:

 - Logistics Systems

 - One course selected from the following: